41rumble/boss-updates/README.md

 2. **JWT Authentication Issues**:
    - Clear browser localStorage and try logging in again
    - Verify JWT_SECRET is set correctly in backend `.env`
+   - For development, set `BYPASS_AUTH=true` in the backend `.env` file
+   - Check browser console for authentication errors
+   - If you see "jwt malformed" errors, try logging out and back in

 3. **CORS Errors**:
    - During development, ensure backend is running on port 5000
+   - If you see CORS errors, check that the backend is running and accessible
+   - The backend is configured to allow all origins in development mode
-   - For production, update the CORS configuration in `backend/src/index.js`
+   - If you're using a different frontend URL, update the CORS configuration in `backend/src/index.js`
+   - For production, set `CORS_ORIGIN` in your environment variables

 4. **TypeScript Errors**:
    - Run `npm run tsc` to check for type errors